 Statisticians, those people who run our lives!, have discovered that dividing your total cholesterol (hopefully less than 200) by the HDL cholesterol (more than 50) gives a very useful indicator of your risk profile.
 So 200/50 = 4.
 Anything BELOW 4 is good.
 Keep the 200 down, and the 50 up.
 Then you'll have a good total cholesterol / HDL ratio.

 In 2004 a panel of so-called medical experts recommended that the safe level of Low Density cholesterol should be lowered from 130 to 100 mg/dL, and for those at high risk of heart and blood vessel disease as low as 70.

 However, one newspaper did its homework and, guess what, most of the physicians involved in the decision to lower the level of safe cholesterol had a conflict of interest.
 Almost all of them had received honorariums or grants from the drug companies whilst involved in their research.

 Worse, they did not disclose their financial involvement with the drug companies.
 Something stank in the State of Denmark; and many people are still taking statins unnecessarily.

 Think rather of a change of lifestyle; increasing the fish in your diet, eating more salad and fruit, changing to olive oil... none of these are painful.
 Start taking a walk.
-An apple a day is still good advice.
-The apple diet is so simple; munch one on the way to work instead of swallowing a pill that could make you impotent.
+An apple a day is still good advice; it's so simple; munch one on the way to work instead of swallowing a pill that could make you impotent.

-Or risk, losing your libido and increasing the risk of erectile dysfunction ... at least that the Bernard Preston foods that lower cholesterol opinion.
+Or risk, losing your libido and increasing the risk of erectile dysfunction ... at least that's the Bernard Preston foods that lower cholesterol opinion.

 Tingling in arms and hands is apparently one side effect of statins.
 Consider rather foods that lower cholesterol.